cran/shinyHugePlot/README.md

   })
 ```

-Then, run shiny app with the built plotly figure.
+Creating a shiny app is easily done with `shiny_hugeplot` and the plotly
+object.

 ``` r
 shiny_hugeplot(fig_b)
 ```

-In addition to a normal plot, subplot is also supported.
-Note that
+Multiple series is also supported.
+Note that applying
-applying `plotly_build_light` before subplot reduces time for
+`plotly_build_light` before subplot reduces time for computation.
-computation.

 ``` r
 d1 <- dplyr::filter(d_long, name %in% c("y1", "y2"))